Chantilly porcelain: First period: Chinese and Japanese designs (1725–1751)

 Decorative vases and figurines (or magots) for the chimneypiece were produced, and useful wares included delicately modelled rococo tea-pots and cream jugs, coffee-sets or cabarets complete with their trays, covered tureens, bourdaloues, plates and cups, down to porcelain flowers to incorporate in chandeliers and knife-handles.

-A patent granted to the factory in 1735 by Louis XV specifically describes the right to make porcelain façon de Japon, "in imitation of the porcelain of Japan;" its reference to ten years' successful experiment on the part of Ciquaire Cirou (ca 1700-1751) is the basis for dating the factory's origins to 1725, found in many sources.
+A patent granted to the factory in 1735 by Louis XV specifically describes the right to make porcelain façon de Japon, "in imitation of the porcelain of Japan;" its reference to ten years' successful experiment on the part of Ciquaire Cirou (c.
+1700–1751) is the basis for dating the factory's origins to 1725, found in many sources.

 At first the body of the ware was covered with an opaque tin-glaze like that used for faience, providing a clean white ground for the sparse decors in enamel colors.
 Later a slightly yellowish clear lead glaze was employed.

 The prince de Condé died in 1740, after which the factory was forced to support itself, and reduced its ambitions.
 The manager of the factory, until his death in 1751, remained Ciquaire Cirou; under his care Chantilly produced its most characteristic porcelains, which were so valued by collectors in the 19th century that many successful fakes were produced by makers such as Edme Samson, reproducing the famous underglaze factory mark of a hunting horn.

-Intermediate period (1751-1760)
+Intermediate period (1751–1760)

 Potters from Chantilly were induced to move to Vincennes, initiating the porcelain manufacture that would receive royal patronage at Sèvres and absorb the French market for porcelain of the highest refinement; letters patent of 1752 granting a monopoly to Vincennes of polychrome decors further reduced Chantilly's scope.

-Late period (1760-1800)
+Late period (1760–1800)

 The factory at Chantilly produced some wares in the Vincennes-Sèvres taste but, especially after its sale in 1781 by Dame Adam, was in rapid decline towards the end of the Ancien Régime, squeezed between the competition of Sèvres at the high end of the market, and, after the Anglo-French commercial treaty of 1788, by Wedgwood cream ware for table wares.
 Its manager, the Englishman Christopher Potter, bought it in the early stages of the French Revolution (1792), but it closed shop in 1800.
 In fact, Potter set up two different manufactures, the first one early 1792 and the second in 1795.